Crow-bar/PSPQuake2/README.md

 * Not enough memory to run all single player maps on PSP-1000
 > Solvable
-* Disappearing polygons on hardware rendering
-> Probably a bug in the software clipping code
 * Crash when trying to open Multiplayer menu
 > Failure occurs only if there are no saved Wi-Fi hotspots